Mets closer Díaz hoping to hear Timmy Trumpet sound off

 “I guess I’ll be somewhere around here and I’ll probably just pull out the trumpet and then just play it,” he said, standing with Díaz next to the Mets dugout.

-As if anyone needed a reminder a couple hours before the Mets hosted the Los Angeles Dodgers in a matchup of NL division leaders, Trumpet put the instrument to his lips and blared the instantly recognizable first notes of Díaz’s wildly popular entrance song.
+As if anyone needed a reminder a couple hours before New York hosted the Los Angeles Dodgers in a matchup of NL division leaders, Trumpet put the instrument to his lips and blared the instantly recognizable first notes of Díaz’s wildly popular entrance song.

 A blown song, not a blown save, in the mostly empty ballpark.